All About Our Nakasendo Tour

 This tour uses a combination of trains and walking along the ancient Nakasendo highway between Kyoto and Tokyo crossing over the Central Japanese Alps.
 The purpose of this tour is to provide you with an authentic experience of Edo Period Japan (as much is possible) through staying in traditional accommodation, eating locally prepared ryokan cuisine, walking through the mountains and valleys of central Japan, interacting with local Japanese people, and learning about Edo Period history by visiting a selection of museums, galleries, honjin (establishments specially constructed for travelling daimyo lords) and exploring the shops and wares of the post towns

-This tour is created with the avid walker in mind and is suitable for any reasonably fit walker who can walk from 7-25km in a day at a leisurely pace and is interested to experience authentic Japanese culture and who enjoy walking.
-Not only is walking terrific for your health, and will provide you with a sense of accomplishment when your destination each night you will interact with Japan in a visceral way.
+This tour is created with the avid walker in mind and is suitable for any reasonably fit walker who can walk from 7-25km in a day at a leisurely pace.
+Not only is walking terrific for your health, and will provide you with a sense of accomplishment when your reach your destination each night you will interact with Japan in a visceral way.
 You will meet locals as they are busy with their daily tasks and the vendors that provide you with accommodation, sell things in their shops, and ply you with the most delicious foods.
-This tour will provide you with a memorable experience that others would envy!

 The Nakasendo can be translated as 中 = central; 山 = mountain; 道 = route, road or way (hence the popular translation Nakasendo Way) that spans 534km, consists of 69 Post Towns beginning at Sanjo Bridge in Kyoto and terminating at Nihonbashi in Tokyo.
-You will walk somewhere in the vicinity of 120km during your 12 journey along the Nakasendo.
-There is a total of 69 Post towns dotted along the route as it wends its way through the modern day prefectures of Shiga, Gifu, Nagano, Gunma and Saitama.
+You will walk somewhere in the vicinity of 120km during your 12 day journey along the Nakasendo.
+The post towns dotted along the route as it wends its way through the modern day prefectures of Shiga, Gifu, Nagano, Gunma and Saitama.

-These are two full days of walking and the route is long.
-If you are used to walking a reasonable distance in a day then you should be able to magage.
-This is not a full-on trek (If you want a real challenge, then I have the trek for you to try in Japan - drop me a line).
-The scenery is picturesque and the view from some of the mountain passes is spectacular.
+The mentioned two full days of walking on the route are long.
+If you are used to walking a reasonable distance in a day then this should be easy for you.
+This is not a full-on trek (If you want a real challenge, then I have the trek for you to try in Japan - the Kumano Kodo).
+The scenery is picturesque and the view from some of the mountain passes are spectacular.
 While most days include walks between 6-12km at a relaxing pace there are two days in this itinerary that will provide a challenge for most people where you will cover approximately 25km in one day.
 This includes walking from early morning until dusk.